flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

 content.hash
    The selected hash algorithm, default sha1.

-content.purge-large-entry
-   When the cache size footprint needs to be reduced, first consider purging entries of this size or greater.

 content.purge-old-entry
    When the cache size footprint needs to be reduced, only consider purging entries that are older than this number of seconds.

-content.purge-target-entries
-   If possible, the cache size purged periodically so that the total number of entries stays at or below this value.

 content.purge-target-size
    If possible, the cache size purged periodically so that the total